Trying to describe myself should be easy.

 Most people like to talk about themselves and my friends would tell you I certainly like to talk.
 However, I have always found self-promotion difficult.
 So, where does one start when creating a bio that will be out there for all to read?
 I guess it depends on the purpose of my site, but then again I’m not sure about that either, so I’m no better off than I was.

 My name is J.D.
-(I’m still semi-anonymous because I’m a public school teacher… at least for a few more years) but on Twitter, I’m known as @thereelrandom.
+(I’m still semi-anonymous because I’m a public school teacher… at least for a few more years) but on most social media, I’m known as @thereelrandom or @RandomWriter.
 My wife and I have been together for almost 36 years.
 We have two boys, both now in their 20s.
 I will write about them as well.
 You will just have to wait.
 I have two brothers, one older and one younger… I’m the perfect stereotype of the middle child.
 My mother passed some time ago and my father lives in Florida.

 I have taught social studies around central Ohio for the past 31years.
 I now teach Advanced Placement United States Government & Politics and American Government.
 Teaching is my chosen profession and except for a couple of years, when I thought I wanted to be a game warden (don’t ask), I have always wanted to be a teacher.